About

 Where the Work Took Root

 Rachel’s path into midwifery has been shaped by both lived experience and dedicated training.
-This work began through motherhood, learning firsthand the strength of instinct and the value of sovereignty and personal agency.
-Later, through apprenticeship with midwives across central Missouri and the Kansas City metro area, she developed the skills and discernment that now ground her practice.
+This work began through motherhood, learning firsthand the weight of responsibility, the strength of instinct, and the importance of discernment in pregnancy and birth.
+Later, through apprenticeship with midwives across central Missouri and the Kansas City metro area, she developed the skills and clinical judgment that now ground her practice.

 Her continuing education has focused on areas where families are often left without options: breech, twins, and other variations of normal that deserve safe, skilled support.
-Rachel has also been deeply influenced by traditional midwives whose teachings affirm that midwifery is not only clinical care but sacred service.
+She has also been deeply influenced by traditional midwives whose teachings affirm that midwifery is both practical skill and reverent service.

-At the center of it all is Rachel’s faith.
-She believes birth was divinely designed, woven into creation with wisdom, not error.
-Each unfolding labor and each first breath stand as reminders of the Creator’s presence and care.
-This conviction shapes every aspect of her practice: trust in the body, readiness for the unexpected, and reverence for the sacred story being written in every family.
+At the center of this work is Rachel’s faith.
+She believes birth reflects intentional design, marked by order, purpose, and limits.
+Each unfolding labor and each first breath stand as reminders of life entrusted, not controlled.
+This conviction shapes her practice: attentiveness to the body, readiness for the unexpected, and humility before the weight of what is unfolding.

 What Grounds This Practice

-Through years of experience, birth has revealed itself as both sacred and sobering, a place where mystery and design meet.
+Through years of experience, birth has revealed itself as both sacred and sobering, a place where mystery and order meet.

 It invites awe and requires attentiveness.